-Acceptable Solutions Performance Criteria P1 A1 A multiple dwelling must have a storage area, for A multiple dwelling must have storage for waste and waste and recycling bins, that is an area of not less recycling bins that is: than 1.5m2 per dwelling and is within one of the (a) capable of storing the number of bins required following locations: for the site; in an area for the exclusive use of each (b) screened from the frontage and dwellings; and dwelling, excluding the area in front of the (c) if the storage area is a common storage area, dwelling; or separated from dwellings on the site to minimise in a common storage area with an impervious (b) impacts caused by odours and noise. surface that: has a setback of not less than 4.5m from a frontage; (ii) is not less than 5.5m from any dwelling; and (iii) is screened from the frontage and any dwelling by a wall to a height of not less than 1.2m above the finished surface level of the storage area.
+Acceptable Solutions Performance Criteria P1 A1 A multiple dwelling must have a storage area, for A multiple dwelling must have storage for waste and waste and recycling bins, that is an area of not less recycling bins that is: than 1.5m2 per dwelling and is within one of the (a) capable of storing the number of bins required following locations: for the site; (a) in an area for the exclusive use of each (b) screened from the frontage and any dwellings; dwelling, excluding the area in front of the dwelling; or (c) if the storage area is a common storage area, in a common storage area with an impervious (b) separated from any dwellings to minimise surface that: impacts caused by odours and noise. has a setback of not less than 4.5m from a frontage; (ii) is not less than 5.5m from any dwelling; and (iii) is screened from the frontage and any dwelling by a wall to a height of not less than 1.2m above the finished surface level of the storage area.